 If abnormalities are detected, your doctor will collect a sample of the abnormal tissue with a stiff brush — called a brush biopsy — and have it examined for cancerous changes.

-If you’ve ever worked with asbestos, it is important to monitor your healthy closely.
+If you’ve ever worked with asbestos, it is important to monitor your health closely.
 Any changes to your mouth, throat, hearing or neck should be checked by a doctor.
 Make sure to mention your history of asbestos exposure.

 Lung cancer and mesothelioma are more common among asbestos-exposed workers, so also make sure to monitor any changes to your lungs such as difficulty breathing and chest pain.